In-patient luxury rehab center in Thailand

 What is the difference between drug abuse and drug addiction?

 Various individuals who abuse drugs are still able to stop or cut back when needed.
 However, repeated abuse increases the risk of progressing to a more serious condition.
-A severe kind of substance use disorder, drug addiction is characterized by compulsive drug-seeking and persistent usage in spite of negative effects.
+Drug addiction is a severe kind of substance use disorder characterized by compulsive drug-seeking and persistent usage in spite of negative effects.

-Withdrawal symptoms, intense cravings, and significant alterations in brain function are common manifestations of the condition.
+Withdrawal symptoms, intense cravings and significant alterations in brain function are common manifestations of the chronic disease.
 The drug addiction and drug abuse difference becomes clear when drug use shifts from being a choice to a necessity.

 What are the causes of drug misuse?

-A picture showing the causes of drug misuse.
+A visual representation of causes of drug misuse.

 Causes of drug misuse denote the fundamental elements driving individuals to engage in harmful or improper substance usage.
 The causes of drug misuse are listed below.